opeymd/drone/index.md

 What the mind tap fuck.
 "Not good" no shit, fuck my brain with the devils breath playing God.
 Suck my d.i.c.k.
 A freaked out prisoner pissed off waiting to kill is a job well done. suck a dick.

+#### The computer we'll call Stan.
+- Tell Robert we called
+- try not to cry / ("its evil"?).....
+Eat.

 _getrecords_
 - https://youtu.be/K8X9EsSYD9k